 To begin with, developing countries are not exactly famous for their super-speed internet connection, and having limited access to the internet singlehandedly bars technological progress.
-Also, the blockchain industry is still short of professionals, even with the highest salary offers on the market.
+Also, the blockchain industry is still short of specialists.
 Unfortunately, money is crucial and not too many of us would turn down a good offer in favor of a greater cause.
 And, finally, the infamous scaling problem is still on the agenda and it keeps causing serious blockchain limitations.

 But we truly believe that for a strong, dedicated, and selfless community, the sky’s the limit.
 And there are quite a few devoted projects that only prove this point.

-We mentioned the international remittance problem earlier, but we want to bring it up once again.
 The commission fees for money transfers in the western world are usually less than 10%.
 In developing countries, a 15% or even 25% fee is not uncommon.
-It’s quite bad math, isn’t it?
+Not a good math, is it?

 Projects like Xend are fighting this unfairness by providing fast and easy payments for Nigerian citizens.
 Regardless of your internet connection or whether or not you have a bank account.
 You don’t even need to own a smartphone to execute Xend-powered transactions, check your balance and verify payments.
 Just use the messaging option instead.

-In the Philippines, cryptocurrency-wise, they have Rebit.
+In the Philippines, for crypto needs they have Rebit.
 The service allows you to transfer money via bitcoin payments.
 Rebit transfers your BTC into cash, and family members can collect it at pick-up points or get them directly in their bank account.
 With almost zero fees included.
 For the Philippines, this crypto payment option is definitely a blessing.